 If you have one of those smaller air fryers, you may need to air fry the onion rings in a few batches.
 You can reheat the prior batches for 1-2 minutes at 350 degrees Fahrenheit if they cool down too much.

 I’ve done it with and without oil.
-The air fried onions come out crispy even without oil but you can spray a little oil (olive oil, avocado oil, or vegetable oil) on the onion rings and the bottom of the basket to make the onion rings even more crispy.
+The air fried frozen onions get crispy even without oil but you can spray a little oil (olive oil, avocado oil, or vegetable oil) on the onion rings and the bottom of the basket to make the onion rings even crispier.
+Don’t use canned cooking spray but rather an oil mister.

-Keep the onion rings as close to a single layer as you can, in order to get crispy onion rings.
+Keep the onion rings as close to a single layer as you can in order to get perfectly crispy onion rings.
 There can be a bit of overlap.

 Cook them for about 12 minutes at 350 degrees Fahrenheit, shaking them halfway through.
 Check on them about 10 minutes in, and take them out if you feel that they’re done.

-Nathan’s is my favorite brand of onion rings.
+Nathan’s frozen onion rings is my favorite brand.
 I find they are the best frozen onion rings for the air fryer.
-My next favorite brand is Alexia onion rings.
+My next favorite brand of onion rings is Alexia onion rings.
 Other popular brands are Red Robin, and Ore Ida onion rings.

-If the onion rings aren’t crisp enough, shake them up and air fry them for an additional 2 to 3 minutes.
+If they aren’t crisp enough, toss the onion rings and air fry them for an additional 2 to 3 minutes.

 Store leftover onion rings in an airtight container.
-Reheating onion rings in the air fryer is easy.
+Reheat onion rings in the air fryer is easy.
 Air fry them for 2 minutes at 350 degrees Fahrenheit.
-You may need to spray them with a little bit of oil if you find that they’re not getting crisp enough.
+You may need to spray the onion rings with a little bit of oil if you find that they’re not getting crisp enough.

 How to make frozen onion rings in air fryer